rbms-bsc/DCRMR/_pages/Phys-desc/Type-of-binding.md

 <a name="6.32.2.1">6.32.2.1</a> A method used to bind a published or unpublished manifestation.

+## 6.32.21.Y.Y DCRMR elaboration on scope

+<a name="6.32.21.1.Y.Y">6.32.21.1.Y.Y</a> Also use for containers and physical carriers issued with a manifestation or original to the material.
+Record information about containers and physical carriers not issued with a manifestation or original to the material as a [Modification of item](/DCRMR/additional-notes/Modification-of-item/) (see 9.41.SOMETHING.SOMETHING).

 ## 6.32.3 General rule

-<a name="6.32.3.1">6.32.3.1</a> Describe details of a publisher-issued binding if considered important.
+<a name="6.32.3.1">6.32.3.1</a> Describe details of a publisher-issued binding, container, or physical carrier if considered important.

 >**Example:**
 ><CITE>In publisher's pictorial cloth binding with gold-stamped title and portrait of the author with lion cubs on front</CITE>